Mender blog

 The processor speed on the Beaglebone Black is faster at 1Ghz compared to 700Mhz for the Raspberry Pi.
 It’s a ARM Cortex A-8 processor as opposed to an ARM 11 based one.
 The importance of processor speed depends heavily on the use case but no doubt a 300Mhz can be significant.

-For I/O pins, the Beaglebone sports 65 digital and 7 analogue pins, while the Raspberry Pi has only 8 digital pins and zero analogue pins.
-It goes without saying that the more the pins the larger the number of peripherals which can be connected to the device.
+For I/O pins, the Beaglebone sports 65 digital and 7 analogue pins, while the Raspberry Pi has only 26 digital pins and zero analogue pins.
+The more the pins, the larger the number of peripherals which can be connected to the device.
 Digital pins are used to connect with other digital devices, while analog pins allow connecting of peripherals which output analog values.
 This periphery is usually cheaper.
 Do note that not all pins are created equal and the diversity of protocols exposed through the pins is as important as their number if not more.

 If you want to do OTA software updates with Mender for Beaglebone Black, there is an official reference integration on Mender Hub.